Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/1-getting-started.rst

 Extracting the PetaLinux Package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PetaLinux tools installation is straight-forward.
-Without any options, the PetaLinux tools are installed into the current working directory.
-Alternatively, an installation path may be specified.
+By default, the PetaLinux tools are installed into the current working directory.
+Alternatively, you can specify an installation path.

 For example, to install PetaLinux tools under `/opt/pkg/petalinux/<petalinux-version>`: